 People’s rights to meaningful connection with others

-Connecting with others is essential to everyone’s health and wellbeing and forms part of our human rights.
+Staying connected with the people who matter to you is essential to everyone’s health and wellbeing and forms part of our human rights.
 Every adult and older person living in a care home has the right to connect with family, friends and community.
 They have the right to have visits and to go out if they wish.
-Care homes should support this and should not put any barriers or restrictions in place.
+Care homes must support this and should not put any barriers or restrictions in place.

 Scotland’s Health and Social Care Standards set out what people should expect when using health, care or social work services.
-In 2022, two new Standards were introduced that cover the right to visit even if there is an outbreak of infectious disease.
-We have published guidance for care homes on how they must implement the two new Standards.
+In 2022, two additional Standards were introduced that cover the right to visit even if there is an outbreak of infectious disease.

 We have produced a poster which informs people about their rights.

 The Care Inspectorate’s job is to make sure services are delivering good-quality care and support that respects people’s rights, needs and wishes.
-That includes making sure care homes for adults and older people fully support visiting and connection.
+That includes making sure that people who live in care homes are supported to:

 We expect care homes to support visiting and we have published a factsheet which explains how visiting should be supported in normal and exceptional circumstances.